-Statement regarding employee conduct and public sector values during the marriage equality debate - 6 September 2017
+Statement regarding employee conduct and public sector values during the marriage equality debate.

-The Australian Government has announced that the Australian Bureau of Statistics will conduct a voluntary postal survey on whether or not federal law should be changed to allow same-sex couples to marry.
+At the request of the Australian Government, the Australian Bureau of Statistics conducted a voluntary postal survey on whether or not federal law should be changed to allow same-sex couples to marry.

 Public sector employees are responsible for promoting environments that encourage respect and that are free from discrimination, harassment and bullying.
 Valuing and promoting diversity is an important element of demonstrating respect.